 We incorporate sustainable best practice wherever possible along the supply chain to protect our communities and vulnerable areas from environmental harm.

-We are one of 14 signatories to the Agriculture Sector Roadmap to 1.5°C, which was launched at COP27 in Egypt in November 2022.
-The roadmap will build on ongoing work and existing industry-wide commitments to reduce emissions from land-use change, specifically relevant to Viterra are the soy and palm oil sectors, whilst protecting global food systems and producer livelihoods.
+We are a signatory the Agriculture Sector Roadmap to 1.5°C to reduce emissions from land-use change which was launched at COP27 in Egypt in November 2022.
+The roadmap will build on ongoing work and existing industry-wide commitments to reduce emissions from land-use change whilst protecting global food systems and producer livelihoods.

 Sustainable sourcing implementation plan – soy